vk-cs/docs-public/docs/en/networks/vnet/how-to-guides/s3-service-net/s3-service-net.md

 If you no longer need access to the VM via SSH, [disable](/en/computing/iaas/instructions/vm/vm-add-net#deleting_a_vm_network) the network with Internet access that was added when creating the VM.

-## 3. Check connection to Object Storage
+## 3. Check connection to VK Object Storage

 1. Connect to the VM: